foromer4/netdepend/README.md

 2. Calculate dependencies - When calling `CalculateDependencies()` , then Runner will build a dependency map and save it.

-If there is already a saved state , than when calling one of the methods to find dependent projects/solutions they will used the already saved state.
+If there is already a saved state , than when calling one of the methods to find dependent projects/solutions they will use the already saved state.
 Otherwise they will calculate the state themselves (but will not save it).

-The idea here is to give the options to pre-calculate the dependency map, to save time when querying for dependencies.
+The idea here is to give the option to pre-calculate the dependency map,in order to save time when querying for dependencies.

 ## Configuration